chiangyih/chiangyih/README.md

 ## Hi there 👋

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...National Hsinhua Industrial Vocation High School Information technology Dep.
+🔭 I’m currently working at the Information Technology Department, National Hsinhua Industrial Vocational High School.

-- 💬 Ask me about ...basic electricity and digital logic laboratory courses...etc
+💬 Ask me about basic electricity and digital logic laboratory courses, including hands-on experiments and teaching practices.

-- 📫 How to reach me: ... tseng@ms.hhvs.tn.edu.tw
+📫 How to reach me: tseng@ms.hhvs.tn.edu.tw

-- 😄 Pronouns: ...John
+😄 Pronouns: John